Tommel71/Ethereum-Bot-Detection/README.md

 # Ethereum Bot Detection
-This code is used was used to generate artifacts of the paper "Detecting Financial Bots on the Ethereum Blockchain".
+This code was used to generate results of the paper "Detecting Financial Bots on the Ethereum Blockchain".
 ![Bot Image](assets/bot.webp "Bot Image")